le717/PatchIt/README.md

 PatchIt!
 ========

-This is the readme to **PatchIt!**, a [Python 3](http://www.python.org) application written by le717 to be the standard yet simple way to packaging and install mods for the 1999 High Voltage Software PC game *LEGO Racers*.
+This is the readme to **PatchIt!**, a [Python 3](http://www.python.org) application written by Triangle717 to be the standard yet simple way to packaging and install mods for the 1999 High Voltage Software PC game *LEGO Racers*.

 The Plan
 --------

 Although *LEGO Racers* modding is still in it's early stages, many mods are already being developed, and there needs to be a standard way to install them.
-Heavily influenced and based on *Patchman*, a mod installer for the 1999 Data Design Interactive PC game *LEGO Rock Raiders*, **PatchIt!** aims to be a standard yet simple way to install *LEGO Racers* mods.
+Heavily influenced and based on **Patchman**, a mod installer for the 1999 Data Design Interactive PC game *LEGO Rock Raiders*, **PatchIt!** aims to be a standard yet simple way to install *LEGO Racers* mods.